Is Matthew Stafford worth the richest contract in NFL history?

 Jordan Schultz:

 It is hard to justify such a rich contract for a player who has yet to win a playoff game and one who boasts a 5-46 all-time record against winning teams.
 Make no mistake though: This is a deal that had to get done.
 Matthew Stafford is a fine quarterback and certainly one that you can build a winning team around.
-Last year alone, he captained an NFL-record eight come from behind wins in the fourth quarter.
+Last year alone, he captained an NFL-record eight come-from-behind wins in the fourth quarter.
 Detroit started its entire rebuilding project around Stafford in 2009, and the Lions can’t run the risk of one day losing their franchise quarterback to free agency.
 Remember too that last season, the 29-year-old posted career bests in both interception percentage (1.7) and QBR (70.5).
-The NFL salary cap will ensure that Stafford won’t be the owner of the highest paid contract in league history.
-In the past, that title has belonged to Joe Flacco and will soon belong to Derek Carr, or perhaps Jameis Winston.
+The NFL salary cap will ensure that Stafford won’t be the owner of the highest paid contract in league history for long.
+In the past, that title has belonged to Joe Flacco, then Derek Carr and will soon perhaps belong to Jameis Winston.
 For now, though it seems like a crazy move by Detroit, it is actually a sound business decision.

 Podcast: The ultimate fantasy football guide with Yahoo’s Andy Behrens

-2. If NFL quarterbacks were fast-food restaurants, which restaurants would they be?
+2. If NFL quarterbacks were a fast-food restaurant, which restaurant would they be?

 Matthew Stafford: Chipotle